Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Preliminaries

 A common approach to implementing a translator is naive multivariate linear regression, which utilizes a single, shared set of input variables to predict all output dimensions.
 Representative methods include ridge regression, kernel linear regression, and partial least squares (PLS).
 These methods differ in how they regularize or project the data, but still rely on shared inputs for all output dimensions.

-In contrast, sparse multivariate linear regression allows each output value to select its subset of input variables.
+Another approach is sparse multivariate linear regression, which performs variable selection for each output dimension.
 According to the classic taxonomy \citep{guyon2003introduction}, selection strategies fall into three groups: wrapper methods \citep{kohavi1997wrappers}, which iteratively search feature subsets by maximizing predictive performance; embedded methods (e.g., Lasso \citep{tibshirani1996regression}, Automatic Relevance Determination (ARD) \citep{mackay1992bayesian}), which embed sparsity directly in the training objective; and filter methods (e.g., CFS \citep{hall2000correlation}, SIS \citep{fan2008sure} ), which rank inputs independently of the learner using simple scores (e.g., correlation, mutual information).
-In high-dimensional settings such as brain-to-image reconstruction, computational speed is essential, and in practice, the runtime cost scales as wrapper $\gg$ embedded $\gg$ filter.
+In high-dimensional settings such as brain-to-image reconstruction, computational speed is essential, and wrapper methods are typically the most computationally expensive, embedded methods have intermediate cost, and filter methods are usually the least expensive.